Masoom (1996 film): Plot

 Kishan is the only son of Yashoda and Vikram Singh.
 Vikram is killed by a gangster Barood.
-A youngster named Akash, who is an investigating journalist.
+A youngster named Akash is an investigative journalist.
 At any cost he wants Barood to be arrested and punished.
-Kishan gets kidnapped by Barood and from here on starts the roller coster ride of Kishan who cleverly comes out of Barood's web and at the end saves the country and makes his mother proud.
+Kishan gets kidnapped by Barood and from here, starts the roller coster ride of Kishan who cleverly escapes Barood's clutches and saves the country and makes his mother proud.